 BLM to reduce wildland fire risk for Case Mountain giant sequoias

-THREE RIVERS, Calif. – The Bureau of Land Management (BLM) plans to conduct pile burn operations of up to 1,000 piles of downed hazard trees, branches and understory brush at Case Mountain Extensive Recreation Management Area, southeast of Three Rivers, Tulare County.
-The burn operations will start as early as Thursday, Jan.
-12, and continue periodically until spring.
-Burning will take place only when weather and fuel moisture allow for safe and successful operations.
-Smoke may be visible in the Three Rivers area.
+THREE RIVERS, Calif. – The Bakersfield Field Office plans to conduct prescribed fire operations of up to 1,000 piles of downed hazard trees, branches and understory brush at Case Mountain Extensive Recreation Management Area, southeast of Three Rivers, Tulare County, to prevent wildfire risk.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.